'Catastrophic winds': Hurricane Ian to approach Florida's west coast on Wednesday - NewsBreak

 Hurricane-force winds extend 40 miles from center.
 Tropical-storm-force winds extend 140 miles from center.

-Ian is located 364 miles south of Gainesville, and is moving north at 10 mph.
+Ian is located 342 miles south of Ocala, and is moving north at 10 mph.

 Hurricane warnings and watches are in effect across much of Florida's West Coast.
 Tropical storm watches and warnings are in effect along Florida's East Coast and a portion of Florida's Big Bend/Panhandle area.